siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

 ```

 - Create a conf file named `exchange.conf` in format `HOCON`, where:
-  - under `.nebula`, information regarding Nebula Graph Cluster were configured
+  - under `.nebula`, information regarding Nebula Graph Cluster was configured
-  - under `.tags`, information regarding Vertecies like how required fields are reflected to our data source(here it's CSV file) were configured
+  - under `.tags`, information regarding Vertices like how required fields are reflected our data source(here it's CSV file) was configured

 ```HOCON
 {